I had the misfortune to not have received unconditional love from my mother as a child.

 In the end, the greatest lesson I have learned is that there is no price too great for fulfilling a dream!

-Self sacrifice and social exclusion are insignificant when compared to the feelings of love and joy which come from doing what we can to express our unique point of view to the world!
+The social exclusion we risk facing and the work it takes to overcome ingrained habits are insignificant when compared to the feelings of love and joy which come from doing what we can to express our unique point of view to the world!